Why use a database to find a journal article?

 Searching for articles using Find it! has lots of benefits:

-Google Scholar searches for article preprints, abstracts, books, thesis and technical reports across many subjects.
+Google Scholar searches for article preprints, abstracts, books, theses, and technical reports across many subjects.

-It was developed to focus on science, technology and medicine, and still remains strongest in those fields.
-It is improving in the social sciences.
+It was developed to focus on science, technology, and medicine, and still remains strongest in those fields, though it is improving in the social sciences.